Interest Rates, Mortgage Points, and Fees

 - Will you break even?
-In order to break even, a buyer must stay in the home and continue making mortgage payments for a certain amount of time.
+In order to break even, a homeowner must stay in the home and continue making mortgage payments for a certain amount of time.
 Consider whether you will stay in the home long enough to benefit from the cost of buying the point.

 - Can you afford to pay mortgage points at closing?
-The more points you have, the more cash you will need at the loan closing.
+The more points you have, the more cash you will need at the real estate loan closing.
 Consider whether you have enough cash to pay for the points.